Catawba people: Gaming relations with South Carolina

 Under the terms of the 1993 Settlement Act, the Catawba waived its right to be governed by the Indian Gaming Regulatory Act.
 Instead, the Catawba agreed to be governed by the terms of the Settlement Agreement and the State Act as pertains to games of chance; which at the time allowed for video poker and bingo.
 In 1996, the Catawba formed a joint venture partnership with D.T.
 Collier of SPM Resorts, Inc. of Myrtle Beach, to manage their bingo and casino operations.
 That partnership, New River Management and Development Company, LLC (of which the Catawba were the majority owner) operated the Catawba's bingo parlor in Rock Hill.
 In 1999, the South Carolina General Assembly passed a statewide ban on the possession and operation of video poker devices.

-When in 2004 the Catawba entered into an exclusive management contract with SPM Resorts, Inc., to manage all new bingo facilities, some tribal members were critical.
+When in 2004 the Catawba entered into an exclusive management contract with SPM Resorts, Inc., to manage all new bingo facilities, some tribal citizens were critical.
 The new contract was signed by the former governing body immediately prior to new elections.
 In addition, the contract was never brought before the General Council (the full tribal membership) as required by their existing constitution.
 After the state established the South Carolina Education Lottery in 2002, the tribe lost gambling revenue and decided to shut down the Rock Hill bingo operation.
 They sold the facility in 2007.

 In 2006, the bingo parlor, located at the former Rock Hill Mall on Cherry Road, was closed.
 The Catawba filed suit against the state of South Carolina for the right to operate video poker and similar "electronic play" devices on their reservation.
 They prevailed in the lower courts, but the state appealed the ruling to the South Carolina Supreme Court.
 The state Supreme Court overturned the lower court ruling.
 The tribe appealed that ruling to the United States Supreme Court, but in 2007 the court declined to hear the appeal, leaving the state supreme court in place.
 In 2014, the Supreme Court of South Carolina ruled similarly against the tribe in regards of the state's Gambling Cruise Act.

 In 2014, the Catawba made a second attempt to operate a bingo parlor, opening one at what was formerly a BI-LO, on Cherry Road in Rock Hill.
 It closed in 2017, unable to turn a profit.